Seven hours a day. That’s how much time the average person spends looking at some sort of electronic screen — and our eyes are paying the price.

 2. Reduce glare

-Letters on a screen are not as clear as letters on a printed page.
-Too little contrast between letters and background or glare on the screen makes your eyes work harder.
-The result: sensitivity to light.
+Letters on a screen aren’t as clear as letters on a printed page.
+Glare on your screen and too little contrast between letters and background can make your eyes work harder.
+This results in more sensitivity to light.

+The solution?
 “Position your screen to avoid glare from overhead lights or windows,” says Dr. Singh.
-“Close the blinds on your windows or switch to lower-watt bulbs in your desk lamp.
-If you can’t change the lighting to minimize glare, buy a glare filter for your screen.”
+“Close the blinds on your windows or switch to lower-watt bulbs in your desk lamp.”

 3. Use the 20-20-20 rule